PeterMacharia/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Msc in GIS and Remote Sensing" institution = "Jomo Kenyatta University of Agriculture and Technology" year = 2017
+  course = "Msc in GIS and Remote Sensing" institution = "Jomo Kenyatta Uni of Agriculture & Technology" year = 2017

 [[education.courses]]